fdovila/pcr-sim/README.rst

 DESCRIPTION
 ===========

-PCR-SIM is a Polymerase Chain Reaction Simulator.
+pcrsim is a Polymerase Chain Reaction Simulator.
 It uses BLAST to predict where two primers will anneal on a template.
 Its output is a FASTA file with the PCR products that would result given the primers.